Last updated: 7th April 2020

 How does the Help to Buy ISA work?

-Our easy-to-read guide answers all first-time buyers questions about the scheme to help you make an informed decision on whether or not to set one up.
-Don’t forget to take a look at our list of pros and cons, too!
+Our easy-to-read guide answers all first-time buyer questions about the scheme to help you make an informed decision on whether or not to set one up.

 Once you’ve started saving, you’ll be able to claim your Help to Buy ISA bonus after the purchase of your house has gone through.
 This means you won’t be able to use the savings towards your deposit, but you could earn £3,000 tax-free cash towards your home furnishings and renovations.